 2. Vanguard Total Bond Market Index Fund Admiral Shares

-Bond funds play an important role in lowering volatility and providing regular income, though they don’t need to be as conservative as the aforementioned VSBSX.
+Bond funds play an important role in lowering volatility and providing regular income.
+However, they don’t need to be as conservative as the aforementioned VSBSX.

-Within the world of Vanguard bond funds, the Vanguard Total Bond Market Index Fund Admiral Shares (VBTLX) stands out as one of the very best Vanguard retirement funds for its combination of high-quality holdings, competitive yield, and rock-bottom fees and expenses.
+The Vanguard Total Bond Market Index Fund Admiral Shares (VBTLX), for instance, covers many more debt categories with holdings that boast longer maturities.
+But despite the higher risk, it still stands out as one of the very best Vanguard retirement funds for its combination of high-quality holdings, competitive yield, and rock-bottom fees.

-VBTLX provides broad exposure to a wide universe of bonds.
-A little less than half of its portfolio is Treasury or agency debt backed by the U.S. government, and another 20% is invested in government mortgage-backed securities (MBSes).
-Industrial-sector corporate bonds make up a little over 15%, banks and financial institutions make up 9%, and the rest is spread across foreign bonds, utilities, and commercial mortgage-backed securities (CMBSes).
+VBTLX holds nearly 11,500 debt issues, providing extremely broad exposure to the investment-grade bond universe.
+A little less than half of its portfolio is made up of Treasury or agency debt backed by the U.S. government, 25% is corporate debt, another 20% is invested in government mortgage-backed securities (MBSes), and the rest is spread across foreign bonds, commercial mortgage-backed securities (CMBSes), and other debt.

-Risk is higher than Vanguard’s short-term Treasury fund for a number of reasons.
+Risk is higher than Vanguard’s short-term government-bond fund for a number of reasons.
 For one, roughly a third of VBTLX’s bonds aren’t government- or agency-related—they’re corporates and other issues with ratings that, while high, are lower than U.S. Treasury debt.
 Time remaining on these bonds is longer, too, with an average effective maturity of more than eight years.
-As a result, duration is higher—at six years, a percentage-point increase in rates would theoretically send the fund 6% lower.
+As a result, duration is higher—at 5.8 years, a percentage-point increase in market interest rates would theoretically send the fund 5.8% lower in the short term.

 Want to learn more about VBTLX?
 Check out the Vanguard provider site.